 Actual Expulsion Not Mandated

-This language opens an opportunity for negotiation early on.
-These types of recommendations give the school or school district wiggle room.
+This legal language opens an opportunity for negotiation early on.
+These types of mandated but no expulsion required recommendations give the schools and school districts wiggle room.
 If a parent can convince the school or district that THIS student does not need to be expelled from school (for example as they are a first offender), the expulsion recommendation can end.

-Other resolutions can then be pursued such as returning to school, transferring to another school, or other creative options may be worked out with the school or district.
+Other resolutions can then be pursued such as the student returning to school, transferring to another school, or other creative options may be worked out with the school or district.

-Expulsion, suspension and school discipline student attorney Michelle Ball assists students and parents with school expulsions throughout California.
-Located in Sacramento California, student expulsion lawyer Michelle Ball can help in places such as Los Angeles, San Francisco, Chico, Fairfield, Auburn, Riverside, Fresno, Clovis, Loomis, San Diego, Elk Grove, Citrus Heights, Orangevale, Natomas, Roseville, Irvine, Davis, and many other locations.
+Student attorney Michelle Ball assists to defend school expulsions throughout California.
+Located in Sacramento California, Michelle can help in places such as Los Angeles, San Francisco, Chico, Fairfield, Auburn, Riverside, Fresno, Clovis, Loomis, San Diego, Elk Grove, Citrus Heights, Orangevale, Natomas, Roseville, Irvine, Davis, and many other locations.